trezor/trezor-suite/packages/connect-webextension/README.md

 ## Using the Library

-At the moment only bundles `build/trezor-connect-webextension.js` and `build/trezor-connect-webextension.min.js` are published.
+We support two methods for integrating the library into your extension:

 ### Option 1: Using Scripting Permissions

-For a seamless integration, especially with background processes, modify your extension's manifest.json to include scripting permissions, specify host_permissions, and define your service worker script as shown below:
+For a seamless integration, especially with background processes, modify your extension's `manifest.json` to include scripting permissions, specify `host_permissions`, and define your service worker script as shown below:

 ```json
     "permissions": ["scripting"],